Privacy Policy

 - Withdrawal of Consent: Unsubscribe at any time via the link in any email or by contacting us.

-- Right to Lodge a Complaint: You can file a complaint with your local Data Protection Authority if you believe your rights have been violated.
+- Right to Lodge a Complaint: You can file a complaint with the Garante per la protezione dei dati personali (www.garanteprivacy.it) or with your local Data Protection Authority if you believe your rights have been violated.

 eu